 Women in the United States get breast cancer more than any other type of cancer except for skin cancer.
 It is second only to lung cancer as a cause of cancer death in women.

-Each year it is estimated that nearly 200,000 women will be diagnosed with breast cancer and more than 40,000 will die.
-Approximately 1,700 men will also be diagnosed with breast cancer and 450 will die each year.
+This year it is estimated over 220,000 women will be diagnosed with breast cancer and more than 40,000 will die.
+Although breast cancer in men is rare, an estimated 2,150 men will be diagnosed with breast cancer and approximately 410 will die each year.